 5. The Health of Animals Act and Regulations thereunder.
-Goods, products and animals requiring permits are specified (see No.1).
+Importers of aquatic and terrestrial animals or their products or by-products are also required to comply with the requirements of all other applicable CFIA legislation, regulations, policies and directives, such as the Safe Food for Canadians Act and Regulations, the Feeds Regulations, and the Fertilizers Act and Regulations.
+Goods, products and animals requiring permits are specified (see No. 1).
 There is no authority to waive regulations.